Smart Proxy Manager API¶

 Also some programming languages will ask for the Certificate

-system or set it explicitely on the script.
+certificate on your system or set it explicitely on the script.
+For more information check out

 This header is returned when response delay reaches the soft limit (120 seconds) and contains the calculated delay value.
 If the user ignores this header, the hard limit (1000 seconds) may be reached, after which Smart Proxy Manager will return HTTP status code